Resource Guide for Graduate Students

 According to the U.S. Department of Justice, a hate crime is a "crime of violence, property damage, or threat that is motivated in whole or in part by an offender's bias based on race, religion, ethnicity, national origin, gender, physical or mental disability, or sexual orientation."
 Within the State of Michigan, a person is guilty of ethnic intimidation if that person maliciously threatens or physically contacts a person with intent to intimidate, harass or damage the property of that person because of that person's race, color, religion, gender or national origin.
 Bias-related incidents are non-criminal activities that harm another because of that person's race, color, national origin or ancestry, sex, gender identity or expression, sexual orientation, disability, age, religion, height, weight, marital status and veteran status.

-If you are the victim of a hate crime and it is an emergency situation, dial 9-1-1 to be connected to the University of Michigan Police Department (on-campus) or Ann Arbor Police Department (off-campus).
+If you are the victim of a hate crime and it is an emergency situation, dial 9-1-1 to be connected to the University of Michigan Division of Public Safety and Security (on-campus) or Ann Arbor Police Department (off-campus).
 If you believe you have experienced a hate crime, you may report it directly to the University of Michigan Police Department (on-campus) at 734-763-1131 or the Ann Arbor Police (off-campus) at 734-994-2911.
 The Expect Respect website requests that reports to UMPD or AAPD are also reported to the University's bias incident reporting system for statistical and follow-up purposes.

 If you are a victim of discrimination or harassment